Child labour in the Netherlands: The beginnings of change

-Beginning in the second half of the nineteenth century, sentiment began to rise against child labor.
+Beginning in the second half of the nineteenth century, sentiment rose against child labor.
 Realizing that child labor hampered children's education and was detrimental to their health, and that child labor was reducing the opportunities for adult laborers, the Dutch began to react.
 Newspaper articles and books were published speaking out against the practice, leading to the first child labor law in 1874.
 Samuel van Houten introduced the Kinderwetje -- van Houten (the Child Labor Act) that forbade children younger than 12 from working in factories.
 The law stipulated penalties for infractions, but did not authorize any agency to enforce the law.
 It also included many exceptions, such as farm work and home work.
 Because of its exceptions and lack of enforcement, the law had little effect on the overall child labor situation.
 It wasn't until 1882 that the government instituted as system of factory inspections to enforce the child labor laws.
 From 1882 until 1887, the penalties for illegal child labor were limited to fines levied against the factories, but in 1887, penalties became stricter, which led to an overall decline in child factory labor.

 In 1900, the Netherlands passed a law requiring all children to attend school until age 12.
 Truancy officers were empowered to verify school attendance, and recalcitrant parents were handled with increasingly severe consequences.
 After age 12, children were free to remain home or enter the work force.
 There was also at this time the advent of post-compulsory education, providing technical or professional training.

 Present day

-Currently, children in the Netherlands are required to attend school until the age of 18, or until they receive their secondary (high school) diploma.
+Currently, children in the Netherlands are required to attend formal education until the age of 18, or until they receive their secondary (high school) diploma.
+Children are permitted to work from age 13 in limited occupations, with an explicit exclusion on industrial labor.
+For children under age 15, work is only permitted on non-school days.
+From age 15, children are permitted to do light, non-industrial labor, although certain occupational restrictions still apply.
+From 16, children can work in most environments, provided there is no inference with their formal education, and does not deal with any hazardous substances.